BrightcovePS/att-root-CustomFieldsMigration/README.md

 Problem Statement:

 Migration of assets and metadata from Ooyala to Brightcove was performed by appending all the metadata values to metadata fields in VC.
 But the custom metadata as custom fields needed to be migrated.
+Also '/' was appended with all the tags, so it needs to be removed.
 There were a total of 59 custom metadata fields that needs to be mapped in videocloud.
 Note that a video doesn’t necessarily have data for all these fields.
 These 59 are the custom fields of AT&T account.

 Solution: